VallarasuS/Vallarasu.in/docs/_posts/2025-09-28-coding-vs-solving.md

 But when I ask them to code it, they fail to do so.

 Do you know why?
 Because they start thinking in a programming language alien to them.
+And the language constraints your thoughts.

 Solving a problem and coding it are two different things.
 When you are given a problem, break it down and solve it on a paper step by step, coding comes afterwards.